Before scheduling your first therapy session, please review the information about our practice and logistical details below.

 Kaitlin Doyle offers therapy in Spanish.

 Nursing mothers and lap babies are welcome in our office.
 Please arrange childcare during your appointments for children under the age of 12.
-Adolescents 13 and older may sit in the waiting room during your session, and parents may supervise siblings of children in play therapy in our waiting room.
+Adolescents 13 and older may sit in the waiting room during your session, and parents may supervise siblings of a child attending play therapy in our waiting room.

-How long is a typical engagement with Emily Cook Therapy?
+How long is a typical therapy engagement with Emily Cook Therapy?

 How much does therapy cost, and how do you take payment?

 For your convenience, we accept cash, checks, all major credit cards, and HSA accounts with check/debit capability.
+Appointments are charged per session length, not by service type.
 There is no surcharge for weekend or evening appointments.
 Reduced fees may be available to clients with demonstrated financial need.

 Do you accept insurance?